syncfusion-content/blazor-docs/blazor/installation/mac-installer/how-to-download.md

    ![Trial Download](images/start-trial-download.PNG)

-2. To access this page, you must sign up\log in with your Syncfusion account.
+2. To access this page, you must sign up/log in with your Syncfusion account.

 3. Begin your trial by selecting the Blazor product.